d-meiser/d-meiser.github.io/_posts/2018-9-24-denver-seattle-not.md

   dark.
 * Wald basked on Nitto M12 front rack for items that I needed frequent access to and food and snacks.
-* Fenders.
+* SKS P45 Fenders.
 I needed to be able to ride on days with less than ideal weather.

 Overall I was pretty happy with my gear choices.